aydinnyunus/PackageSpy/README.md

 ## Contributing

 PackageSpy is an open-source project, and we welcome contributions from the community.
-If you have ideas for improvements or would like to report issues, please visit our GitHub repository: [PackageSpy on GitHub](https://github.com/aydinnyunus/PackageSpy)
+If you have ideas for improvements or would like to report issues, please visit our GitHub repository: [PackageSpy](https://github.com/aydinnyunus/PackageSpy)

 ## Contact